 If you are interested in publicizing DC summer internship openings in your office or would like to receive applications from PSIP participants for summer DC internships, please e-mail firstname.lastname@example.org with a description of the position(s), required application materials, and your hiring timeline.

-For reference, PSIP participants are encouraged to submit their materials for internships between late February and mid-March and ideally have secured internships by the end of April.
+For reference, PSIP participants are encouraged to apply for internships by mid-March and ideally have secured internships by the end of April.
 However, we are happy to work with you if your timeline differs from this, and often have at least a handful of PSIP participants who are still seeking internships at the end of April/beginning of May.